BJBRITT82/group-project/readme.md

 # Class Roster Project

-Wednesday

-Contributed to by Jane Doe, Code Ninja, Brandon Britt
+Contributed to by Brandon Britt